ruien0630/teamfyp/output_md/Singapura Finance - Annual Report 2021.md

 Chart 2a: Annual water consumption and year-on-year percentage reduction of water consumption (m³)

 ![Image](output_md\Singapura Finance - Annual Report 2021_artifacts\image_000034_92c5077a8671e99945c6eae85f304f24323c7c9ca08da24249b555a8a3055987.png)
-**Description**: The image displays a bar graph illustrating the decrease in annual water consumption (m³) from Fiscal Year 2020 to Fiscal Year 2021.
-In FY2020, the water consumption was 1,205.2 m³, represented by a gray bar, while in FY2021, it significantly decreased to 568.9 m³, shown with an orange-red gradient bar.
-A downward-sloping purple line connects the tops of the two bars, indicating a 52.8% reduction in annual water consumption.
+**Description**: The image shows a bar chart illustrating annual water consumption, measured in cubic meters, for Fiscal Years 2020 and 2021; the water consumption in FY2020 was 1,205.2 cubic meters, while in FY2021 it decreased significantly to 568.9 cubic meters, representing a 52.8% reduction from the previous year.